Table of Contents

-WordPress hosting has a reputation of very credible and high-quality WP host, it is so not without a reason.
+WordPress hosting has a reputation as a very credible and high-quality WP host, it is so not without a reason.
 WordPress is one of the biggest CMS nowadays that powers more than 34% of all websites on the Internet and stands along with all WordPress recommended hosts.
-The half of all WP websites is powered by wordpress.com hosting (that is 37,500,000 websites).
-Hence, the name itself rises the confidence and level of trust.
-This is one of the best hosts for WordPress, since it gives you useful features:
+Half of all WP websites are powered by wordpress.com hosting (that is 37,500,000 websites).
+Hence, the name itself raises the confidence and level of trust.
+This is one of the best hosts for WordPress since it gives you useful features:

 - create unlimited pages and blog posts for your website